amitchell05/100-days-of-code/log.md

 **Today's Progress**: Today, I completed Coding Fundamentals II on Grasshopper!
 Also, I tried a few more problems on SoloLearn's JavaScript course and worked through some of Colt Steele's CSS section.
 Some of the concepts covered were refreshers, but I feel it's always needed.

 **Thoughts**: Even if some things are sticking, I feel I need to continue covering them and actively apply them to a project.
 If I have time before CoderGirl's last lecture class for Unit 1 tomorrow, I may try to finish one of the Frontend Mentor challenges I received feedback on.
 I'm excited and nervous about Unit 2 because it's another step closer to finding an apprenticeship or first front-end developer job.

+### Day 79: November 9, 2020

+**Today's Progress**: Day 79 (belated)!
+Yesterday was the last official day of CoderGirl's Unit 1 course.
+Wednesday will be a catch-up day.
+Tomorrow will also give students a chance to preview Unit 2.
+I'm excited to learn more about Angular and responsive web design.

+**Thoughts**: This week, I've been trying out different tutorial apps as a quick, fun way to reinforce what I've learned in CoderGirl.
+The job search still worries me, but I need to be patient with myself and take this time to hone my skills to prepare for a front-end developer role.
+If the worry becomes too overwhelming, I may need to put my job search on hold until after Unit 3.
+I'm still unsure about which strategy is best for job development.
+For now, I will embrace the positives.